JDBraun/ip-exhaustion-terraform-example/README.md

-# Standard Workspace + Unity Catalog Deployment Example
+# Workspace Deployment into Non-Routable Subnet Space

 - This example is meant to be an example to assist with trials, proof of concepts, and a foundation for production deployments.
 - There are no guarantees or warranties associated with this example.